tuwien-musicir/DeepLearning_Tutorial/README.md

 # Deep Learning Tutorial
-# Coding Deep Learning Algorithms in Python with Keras
+## Coding Deep Learning Algorithms in Python with Keras

+(c) 2017 by Thomas Lidy, TU Wien

 This is a set of tutorials with the purpose of getting into hands-on programming of Deep learning algorithms for various tasks.